 - Publications & Insights

 John Syekei is a partner in our Nairobi office and heads the Intellectual Property and Technology practice group in East Africa.
 John is a member of the Firm’s Management Board.

 John is regionally and globally renowned for his excellence in the IP space, and has received several top citations and recognitions from international directories such as Chambers Global, World Trademark Reviews, IP Stars and WIPR Leaders.
 Most recently he was ranked as a WTR Global Leader by the World Trademark Review.
 He was recently awarded Kenya practitioner of the Year, 2023 by Managing IP.

 On the IT/TMT side, John advises a number of leading technology companies in the world including Uber, Google, Microsoft, Facebook and IBM.
 He also acts as the Kenyan counsel on regulation, compliance and corporate matters for Philip Morris International, Proctor & Gamble, IBM and Uber.

-John is a member of the advisory council of Innovation Law Club Africa (ILCA), an international forum for capacity building, knowledge exchange, and professional collaboration among technology law specialists.
-He is also a member of International Trademark Association East Africa (INTA), International Federation of Intellectual Property Attorneys (FICPI), International Bar Association (IBA), International Trade Mark Association (TOPC committee member), World Trademark Review (WTR), American Chambers of Commerce (AMCHAM).
+John is a member of International Trademark Association East Africa (INTA), International Federation of Intellectual Property Attorneys (FICPI), International Bar Association (IBA), International Trade Mark Association (TOPC committee member), World Trademark Review (WTR), American Chambers of Commerce (AMCHAM).
+He also serves as the Vice chair Africa- Lex Mundi IP practice group.

 He is an Advocate of the High Court of Kenya as well as a Patent Agent, Commissioner of Oaths and a Notary Public.
 He holds a LLB from Moi University.